-Rupert is Counsel within the Dispute Resolution team having joined the Cayman office in October 2016.
+Rupert is Consultant within the Dispute Resolution team having joined the Cayman office in October 2016.

 He qualified as a solicitor in the UK in 2009, and has since completed a LLM in International Banking and Finance Law at University College London, focusing specifically on cross-border insolvency.

 Rupert's primary professional focus is cross-border insolvency & restructuring, and he has also gained significant experience in professional negligence and insurance litigation.
 He has a particular interest in the comparative approaches to security interests in insolvency proceedings.

 In addition to his legal practice, Rupert has a professional expertise in renewable energy, having managed a biogas plant and co-founded a consultancy in the UK specialising in anaerobic digestion.

 In regulatory disputes there are often fine lines between the usual wrangling with the regulator and something more serious – by matching our mix of experienced contentious and non-contentious lawyers to the particular problem at hand, better and more efficient outcomes are obtained.
 As Risk and Regulatory experts, our Dispute Resolution team frequently act on contentious matters, able to leverage their experience to help clients achieve the highest regulatory standards and avoid common pitfalls.